What Is CAR T-Cell Therapy?

 Be 18 or older

-The treatment center currently housing the clinical trials for this therapy is the Memorial Sloan Kettering Cancer Center (MSKCC).
+A treatment medical center currently housing the clinical trials for this therapy is the Memorial Sloan Kettering Cancer Center (MSKCC).
 If you have more questions about clinical trial eligibility, talk to your doctor.
 If they recommend it, call 646 608 2091 or email [email protected], they are currently in the recruiting phase for future clinical trials.